 Typically, once the appropriate authority is notified of the existence, or suspected existence, of certain diseases, the area becomes subject to certain restrictions2.

 Movement and activity in infected places are typically governed by rules, which vary according to the disease.
-Commonly appearing rules regulate (or prohibit) the movement of animals save under licence; the removal of carcases, fodder, litter, dung or other things save under licence or with permission; and the removal of milk or other products without permission.
-They may require premises and vehicles
+Commonly appearing rules regulate (or prohibit) the movement of animals save under licence; the removal of carcases, fodder, litter, dung or other things save under licence or with permission; and the removal of milk or other

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.